Query API

 class tortoise.queryset.ValuesQuery(model, db, q_objects, single, raise_does_not_exist, fields_for_select, limit, offset, distinct, orderings, annotations, custom_filters, group_bys, force_indexes, use_indexes)[source]

-QuerySet could be constructed, filtered and passed around without actually hitting database.
-Only after you await QuerySet, it will generate query and run it against database.
+QuerySet could be constructed, filtered and passed around without actually hitting the database.
+Only after you await QuerySet, it will execute the query.

 Here are some common usage scenarios with QuerySet (we are using models defined in Getting started):